siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

-Not necessary to go as far as political activism, but it is sufficient to explain what are the re-percusion of a particular law on your less tech-educated friend.
+Not necessary to go as far as political activism, but it is sufficient to explain what are the re-percussion of a particular law on your less tech-educated friend.

 #VSLIDE